Protective Put Options Strategy

 A protective put combines two positions held at the same time:

-- A long stock position — you own at least 100 shares of the underlying stock.
+- A long stock position - for a standard equity protective put, you own at least 100 shares of the underlying stock.

 - A long put option - you buy one put contract on the same stock, giving you the right to sell those shares at a specified strike price before the expiration date.

-The strategy is sometimes called a married put when you buy the stock and the put at the same time as a single trade.
+The strategy is sometimes called a married put when you buy the stock and the put at the same time.
 Either way, the put acts as insurance: if the stock collapses, you can exercise the option and sell at the strike price no matter how low the market goes.
 If the stock keeps rising, you simply let the put expire and pocket the gains, minus the premium you paid.

 The cost of that insurance is the premium.
 Unlike a covered call, where you receive cash upfront and accept capped upside, a protective put requires cash upfront and preserves unlimited upside.
 The two strategies sit on opposite sides of the same tradeoff.